polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-If you change the value of the above *[_x]* node to false, or "null", the branch will not occur.
-If you change it to for instance the integer
+If you change the value of the above **[_x]** node to false, or _"null"_, the branch will not occur.
+If you change it to for instance the integer 5,
-5, the branch will occur though, since the implicit conversion to boolean will yield true.
+the branch will occur though, since the implicit conversion to boolean will yield true.
+A more useful approach, would be to compare it against, either

-Now a more useful approach, would be to compare it against, either some sort of constant value, or the results of another expression.
-Imagine
-the following code.
+some sort of constant value, or the results of another expression.
+Imagine the following code.

 ```
 _x:int:5